-The maximum number of shares of Class A common stock with respect to which any stock option, stock, SAR, shares of restricted stock or other stock-based awards that are subject to the attainment of specified performance goals and intended to satisfy Section 162(m) of the Code and may be granted under the Plan during any fiscal year to any eligible individual will be 500,000 shares (per type of award).
-The total number of shares of Class A common stock with respect to all awards that may be granted under the Plan during any fiscal year to any participant will be 500,000 shares.
-There are no annual limits on the number of shares of Class A common stock with respect to an award of restricted stock that are not subject to the attainment of specified performance goals to participants.
-The maximum number of shares of Class A common stock subject to any performance award which may be granted under the Plan during any fiscal year to any participant will be 500,000 shares.
-The total number of shares of Class A common stock subject to any award which may be granted under the Plan during any fiscal year to any participant will be 500,000 shares.
-The total number of shares of Class A common stock subject to any award which may be granted under the Plan during any fiscal year to any participant who is a non-employee director will be 300,000 shares.
-The maximum value of a cash payment made under a performance award which may be granted under the Plan during any fiscal year to any participant will be \$5,000,000.
-The maximum value of a cash payment made under a performance award which may be granted under the Plan during any fiscal year to any participant will be \$5,000,000.
-The maximum value of a cash payment made under a performance award which may be granted under the Plan during any fiscal year to any participant who is a non-employee director will be \$1,000,000.
-In addition, the fair market value of stock options (determined at the date of grant) that will first become exercisable during any one calendar year that are int
+The maximum number of shares of Class A common stock with respect to which any stock option, stock, SAR, shares of restricted stock or other stock-based awards that are subject to the attainment of specified performance goals and intended to satisfy Section 162(m) of the Code and may be granted under the Plan during any fiscal year to any eligible individual will be shares (per type of award).
+The total number of shares of Class A common stock with respect to all awards that may be granted under the Plan during any fiscal year to any participant will be There are no annual limits on the number of shares of Class A common stock with respect to an award of restricted stock that are not subject to the attainment of specified performance goals to participants.
+The maximum number of shares of Class A common stock subject to any performance award which may be granted under the Plan during any fiscal year to any participant will be shares.
+The total number of shares of Class A common stock subject to any award which may be granted under the Plan during any fiscal year to any participant who is a non-employee director will shares.
+The maximum value of a cash payment made under a performance award which may be granted under the Plan during any fiscal .
+The maximum value of a cash payment made under a performance award which may be granted under the year to any participant will be \$ Plan during any fiscal year to any participant who is a non-employee director will be \$ .
+In addition, the fair market value of stock options (determined at the date of grant) that will first become exercisable during any one calendar year that are intended to qualify as incentive stock options under Section 422 of the Code, may not exceed \$100,000.